 Xi Jinping’s father was Xi Zhongxun, former Vice Premier and mastermind of the Shenzhen economic zone.
-Xi Zhongxun was close to the 10th Panchen Lama and a Wikileaks cable quotes a dissident writer as saying “the Dalai Lama still had great affection” for Xi senior.
+Xi Zhongxun was close to the 10th Panchen Lama (who died in 1989) and a Wikileaks cable quotes a dissident writer as saying “the Dalai Lama still had great affection” for Xi senior.
 Xi Zhongxun was an interlocutor for exiled Tibetan envoys in the 1980s, and he was known to carry a photo of His Holiness.
 Xi senior was purged 3 times by Mao, supported Hu Yaobang’s progressive ideas including political reform, and publicly denounced the use of military force in Tiananmen Square, after which he disappeared from public.
 He died in 2002.
 (Note: the Financial Times reports that – like Hu Jintao and Wen Jiabao – Xi Jinping visits Hu Yaobang’s widow every Chinese New Year, and that the Xi family sent a wreath to the funeral of ousted leader Zhao Ziyang in 2005.)

 There is no evidence from Xi Jinping’s policies on Tibet that he was influenced by his father, despite early speculation that this may be the case.
 For example, in September 2012, Reuters speculated whether Xi junior will have a soft spot for Tibet.
 The article quoted Bao Tong, formerly an aide to purged party chief Zhao Ziyang as saying, “To understand what kind of leader Xi Jinping will be, one must study his father’s (policies),”…..
 “No (Chinese) Communist will betray his father.”

 Xi and his siblings were persecuted for their father’s ‘crimes” during the Cultural Revolution; a 1992 article in the Washington Post said that one daughter died during this time.
 Xi junior was sent down to Shaanxi for seven years, where – he says – he leaned to serve the people.
 It is notable that he joined the Party in 1974 when his father was still in prison and – according to a childhood friend – “Xi chose to survive by becoming redder than red.